-Self-harm abuse does not occur out of thin air, rather it is something that usually develops in response to a bigger issue, such as mental illness, one’s environment, or one’s inability to express their emotions.
+Self-harm does not occur out of thin air, rather it is something that usually develops in response to a bigger issue, such as mental illness, one’s environment, or one’s ability to express their emotions.

 What is self-harm in adults?
 For many, it is a way of coping with a much bigger problem.
 Self-harm is a common symptom of several various mental illnesses, such as borderline personality disorder, depression, anxiety, and eating disorders.
 Those who experience these mental illnesses are at greater risk for self-harm, especially if they go untreated.
 These specific mental illnesses often leave individuals feeling out of control and frequently experiencing highs and lows with their emotions.